emilyannwx/emilyannwx/README.md

 ## About Me

-I'm a senior at CUNY Hunter College, majoring in Computer Science with a minor in Psychology.
-I am passionate about data analysis, machine learning, and creating solutions that make a meaningful impact.
-I am deeply committed to promoting equity in tech, especially for underrepresented groups, and aspire to help make the tech industry more accessible for all.

-I am currently focused on learning new tools and technologies, particularly in the areas of AI, machine learning, and data analytics.
-As a member of the leadership team in the Women in Computer Science (WiCS) club at Hunter College, I am dedicated to building a community that supports and empowers women in tech.
+I recently graduated from CUNY Hunter College with a B.A. in Computer Science and a minor in Psychology.
+Lately, I’ve been focusing on building my skills in cybersecurity and IT while continuing to explore my interests in AI, machine learning, and data analytics.
+I’m passionate about using technology to solve real-world problems and create more equitable opportunities in tech.
+During my time at Hunter, I served on the leadership team of the Women in Computer Science (WiCS) club, where I helped foster a supportive and inclusive community for women in technology.

 ## 💻 Fall AI Studio Project
 Recently, I worked in a team to develop [an electricty price forecasting](https://github.com/pginjupalli/Verizon-BTTAI-ElectricityPriceForecasting) to forecast energy prices by state using historical data.
 Check out the full repository to explore the project and the code!